What is the Safeguarding on Transport programme?

 By bringing together the rail community and BTP, the Safeguarding on Transport programme aims to raise awareness of vulnerability on the railways and strengthen safety responses in and around stations to protect young people from harm.
 This includes children who are running away from family conflict, abuse, mental health issues and those who are being exploited by criminal gangs.

-Corey Paterson, a young person who Railway Children has worked with for seven years, spoke at the event about how the programme and support from the charity has helped him through difficult times in his life.
+Corey Paterson, a young person who we’ve worked with for seven years, spoke at the event about how the programme and support from the charity has helped him through difficult times in his life.
+He said:

 “The support I’ve received from them has been second to none.
 I always feel reassured that I can message or call anyone at any time and I have someone to talk to if I ever have a low point.”